Brady throws for 3 scores to help Pats beat Miami 35-14

 Dolphins: The Dolphins will have a rematch against the AFC North champion Steelers, who lost 30-15 at Miami in Week 6.

-Patriots: They could face Miami in consecutive games.
+Patriots: The Patriots swept the regular-season series against Miami for the first time since 2012, and could now face the Dolphins in consecutive games.
 If the Dolphins beat the Steelers, they'll play at New England the weekend of Jan.
 14-15.

 ---